zgsm-ai/manual/docs/product-features/ai-agent.md

 ## Start a Conversation Quickly

-1. Open the `Costrict` plugin; it defaults to Agent dialogue mode.
+1. Open the `CoStrict` plugin; it defaults to Agent dialogue mode.
 2. Locate the dialog box, enter your command, and send it.
 For example: "Help me generate a Snake game"; "Optimize the current code," etc.
 3. Wait for the model to return results.
 If you encounter permission issues related to local file access, running commands, file saving, browser access, etc., please approve them as needed.